-All Toronto Met community members, including students, faculty and staff, can access services from Consent Comes First and Human Rights Services.
+All TMU community members, including students, faculty and staff, can access services from Consent Comes First and Human Rights Services.

-- Free and confidential support for those affected by sexual violence, harassment and other forms of gender-based violence (whether it occurred on- or off-campus, or if they were subjected to the violence before they came to Toronto Met).
+- Free and confidential support for those affected by sexual violence, harassment and other forms of gender-based violence (whether it occurred on- or off-campus, or if they were subjected to the violence before they came to TMU).

 - Connection to counselling and medical services, safety planning, academic considerations and workplace accommodations, and more.

 - Support to university community members to make an informed decision should an individual choose to report to authorities within the university, police or professional bodies.